wolfware-labs/moonlit/docs/guide/concepts/stages-steps.md

 ### Conditional Steps

-You can make steps conditional using the `condition` property:
+You can make steps conditional using the `condition` property (corresponds to `ExecuteOn` in the API):

 ```yaml
 - name: deployToProduction